-The VGB guideline was introduced in the process of drawing up nuclear safety standard KTA 1402 by representatives of the licence holders.
+The VGB guideline was introduced into the process of drawing up safety standard KTA 1402 by the licence holders.
 The safety culture assessment system of the VGB (VGB-SBS) is an instrument for self-assessment applied by the licence holder and an element to strengthen and monitor safety culture.
-It also serves, according to the users, to review the effective-ness of the management system.
-The nuclear licensing and supervisory authorities are informed about the performance and main results of the VGB-SBS.
+It also serves, according to the users, to review the effectiveness of the management system.
+The competent licensing and supervisory authorities are informed about the performance and main results of the VGB-SBS.